chessworld/oebsp-reference-server/README.md

 # OEBSP Reference Server

-This application provides a reference server for the Open E-board Server Protocol (OEBSP), intended to assist the developers of Chess client softare to test their OEBSP integration.
+This application provides a reference server for the Open E-board Server Protocol (OEBSP), intended to assist the developers of Chess client software to test their OEBSP integration.

-Running the application will create a OEBSP server on your local machine, and give you access to an interface where you can manipulated a simulated e-Board.
+Running the application will create a OEBSP server on your local machine, and give you access to an interface from which you can manipulate a simulated e-Board.

 ## Usage